 Things to do in Bentota for wildlife lovers -visiting Bentota Turtle sanctuary

-Visiting a sea turtle conservation centre, taking a whale watching trip from Bentota, exploring underwater word in the sea, bird watching are some of the activities available for travellers in Bentota.
+Visiting a sea turtle conservation centre, taking a whale watching trip from Bentota, exploring the underwater world in the sea, and bird watching are some of the activities available for travellers in Bentota.

-The visitors are welcome in these conservation centres and should pay a nominal fee for the entrance.
-The entrance fee and donations of the visitors are the main sources of fund of these conservation centres.
-Usually, the Sri Lanka road trips include several sites along the west and southern coast and sea turtle farm is one of them.
+Visitors are welcome in these conservation centres and should pay a nominal fee for the entrance.
+The entrance fee and donations of the visitors are the main sources of funds for these conservation centres.
+Usually, the Sri Lanka road trips include several sites along the west and southern coast and a sea turtle farm is one of them.

-There are seven Marine Turtle species recorded in the world and Sri Lanka is the home for five of the seven species.
-Green turtles, leatherback sea turtle, olive ridley turtle, Hawksbills and Loggerheads marine turtles are the five species come to the beaches of Sri Lanka for nesting.
-Marine turtle species mainly recorded in the areas of south and south-east part of the island, where the most marine turtle conservation centres are located.
-A vast area of seagrass beds and coral reefs in this region provide important nesting and foraging grounds to Sea turtle.
+There are seven Marine Turtle species recorded in the world and Sri Lanka is the home to five of the seven species.
+Green turtles, leatherback sea turtles, olive ridley turtles, Hawksbills and Loggerheads marine turtles are the five species that come to the beaches of Sri Lanka for nesting.
+Marine turtle species are mainly recorded in the areas of the south and south-east part of the island, where the most marine turtle conservation centres are located.
+A vast area of seagrass beds and coral reefs in this region provide important nesting and foraging grounds for Sea turtles.

-Even though that all marine turtle are declared as protected animals in Sri Lanka, under the Fauna and Flora Protection Ordinance (FFPO, 1938 amended in 1972) still the exploitation of meat, eggs and other products of turtles have recorded some parts of the island.
+Even though that all marine turtles are declared protected animals in Sri Lanka, under the Fauna and Flora Protection Ordinance (FFPO, 1938 amended in 1972) still the exploitation of meat, eggs and other products of turtles have recorded in some parts of the island.
 It is an offence to capture, kill, injure or possess marine turtles or their eggs.